Saundarya1/cats-adoption-app/vite/README.md

 - the ending ,,no-cats" form is currently hard-coded, as i faced some issues with displaying it by map function, but i'm working on that (i also plan to change ,,yes/no" properties to ,,true/false")

-- there are still a couple of scss issues left (i have to set some changes on really small devices and for horizontal devices position)
+- there are still a couple of scss issues left